-Reading Peter Hayward’s letter on our Discussion Page has prompted the Tourism Tattler to look carefully at reported attacks on tourists around the globe this year.
+In this article, Tourism Tattler takes a look at reported attacks on tourists around the globe.
 One thing stands out very clearly – in this age of swift communication, you can’t hide the bad news.
 Governments have to rush to explain, as best they can, why these things happened.
-But good news travels more slowly, writes Marjorie Dean.
+But good news travels more slowly.
+By Marjorie Dean.

 Some attacks on tourists are obviously politically motivated.
 Bombs thrown at tourist buses are designed to attract, as most terrorist attacks are, to gain maximum publicity for the cause around the world.
-But these are the exception rather than the rule, and occur in areas where the terrorism risk is well known.
+But these are the exception rather than the rule and occur in areas where terrorism risks are well known.
 However, they do affect tourism numbers, and tourism to countries such as Pakistan, Egypt and around the Middle East has to take this factor into account.

-The number of foreign women tourists visiting India has slumped by 35% in the past three months following a spate of sex attacks that have made global headlines, a new survey has found.
+One study revealed that the number of foreign women tourists visiting India had slumped by 35% in the first three months of 2013 following a spate of sex attacks that made global headlines.

-Last month, a Swiss woman was gang raped in central India as she and her husband camped in a remote forest.
-In the second incident, a young British woman says she was forced to jump out of the window of her hotel room to avoid a sexual attack in Agra, the city that is home to the Taj Mahal.
+In another reported incident, a Swiss woman was gang-raped in central India as she and her husband camped in a remote forest.
+In a second incident, a young British woman said that she was forced to jump out of the window of her hotel room to avoid a sexual attack in Agra, the city that is home to the Taj Mahal.

-According to the study, the three incidents have hurt tourism, and nearly 72 percent of the tour operators said cancellations of holiday bookings came mostly from female tourists, most of them from Britain, the United States, Canada and Australia.
+According to the study, the three incident hurt tourism, and nearly 72 per cent of tour operators said cancellations of holiday bookings came mostly from female tourists, most of them from Britain, the United States, Canada and Australia.
 According to India’s Tourism Ministry, 6.6 million foreign tourists visited India in 2012, earning the country $17.74 billion in foreign exchange.